fingon/lixie/README.md

 ## Big features

-- Optimize rule evaluation (can be also used when generating rules for Vector); identify the stuff with most cardinality, match by that first (and order the rules based on that too; it doesn't hurt to make it user visible)
+- Optimize rule evaluation (it could be also used when generating rules for Vector); identify the stuff with most cardinality, match by that first (and order the rules based on that too; it doesn't hurt to make it user visible)

 - Rethink how rules are stored; just big json file can get bit unwieldy?

-- Vector configuration to add labeling based on verdict

 ## Robustness